-- Medical, dental, and vision claims must be filed within two years of the date of service.
-If you participate in an HMO, call your HMO for its claim-filing deadlines. - > Prescription drug claims must be filed within one year of the date of service. - > HCSA, LPSA, and DCSA claims must be filed and resolved by June 30 following the year in which the expense was incurred. - > TRIP Parking Cash Reimbursement Option (CRO) claims must be filed within 12 months from the date of service.
+- > Medical, dental and vision claims must be filed within two years of the date of service.
+If you participate in an HMO, call your HMO for its claim-filing deadlines. - > Prescription drug claims must be filed within one year of the date of service. - > HCSA, LPSA and DCSA claims must be filed and resolved (i.e., all substantiating documentation should be submitted) by June 30 following the year in which the expense was incurred. - > TRIP Parking Cash Reimbursement Option (CRO) claims must be filed by June 30 following the year in which the expense was incurred.